 English Proficiency Required for Admission

 All applicants whose native language is not English are required to submit the results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) as evidence of English proficiency.
-Official scores are required to be submitted directly from TOEFL/ETS or IELTS.
-You may send the scores to university code 1836.
+Official scores are required to be submitted directly from TOEFL/ETS or IELTS and must be less than two years old from the first day of class at the proposed term of entry.
+You may send TOEFL scores to university code 1836.
+IELTS score report forms should be submitted directly to the online application.

 Evidence of Financial Resources